CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/Migration/migration-tool.md

 **Process**
 * In a Web browser, open the OnPrem Setup UI at `https://<Your-vCD-Extender-OnPrem-Appliance-IP>/ui/mgmt`
-* Log in as administrator
+* Log in as administrator.

   **Note:** Use the password that you set during the vCloud Director Extender On-Premise Appliance installation.